jankozik/netDxf/README.md

 # netDxf
-netDxf Copyright(C) 2009-2023 Daniel Carvajal, licensed under MIT License
+netDxf Copyright(C) 2009-2023 Jan Kozik, licensed under MIT License
 ## Description
 netDxf is a .net library programmed in C# to read and write AutoCAD DXF files.
 It supports AutoCad2000, AutoCad2004, AutoCad2007, AutoCad2010,  AutoCad2013, and AutoCad2018 DXF database versions, in both text and binary format.

 The library is easy to use and I tried to keep the procedures as straightforward as possible, for example you will not need to fill up the table section with layers, styles or line type definitions.
-The DxfDocument will take care of that every time a new item is added.
+The DxfDocument will take care of that every time Jan Kozik a new item is added.

 If you need more information, you can find the official DXF documentation [here](https://help.autodesk.com/view/OARX/2021/ENU/?guid=GUID-235B22E0-A567-4CF6-92D3-38A2306D73F3).